-7. Financing facilities Note: the term "facility' includes all forms of financing arrangements available to the entity.
-Total facility amount at quarter end Amount drawn at quarter end \$A'000 Add notes as necessary for an understanding of the sources of finance available to the entity. \$A'000 ψ Λ 000 7.1 Loan facilities 7.2 Credit standby arrangements 7.3 Other (please specify) 7.4 Total financing facilities - 7.5 Unused financing facilities available at qu larter end - 7.6 Include in the box below a description of each facility above, including the lender, interest rate, maturity date and whether it is secured or unsecured.
+Total facility amount at quarter end \$A'000 Amount drawn at quarter end \$A'000 - -

+.5 Unused financing facilities available at quarter end - .6 Include in the box below a description of each facility above, including the lender, interest rate, maturity date and whether it is secured or unsecured.
 If any additional financing facilities have been entered into or are proposed to be entered into after quarter end, include a note providing details of those facilities as well.

-8. Estimated cash available for future operating activities \$A'000 8.1 Net cash from / (used in) operating activities (Item 1.9) (87) 8.2 Capitalised exploration & evaluation (Item 2.1(d)) (140) 8.3 Total relevant outgoings (Item 8.1 + Item 8.2) (227) 8.4 Cash and cash equivalents at quarter end (Item 4.6) 691 8.5 Unused finance facilities available at quarter end (Item 7.5) - 8.6 Total available funding (Item 8.4 + Item 8.5) 691 8.7 Estimated quarters of funding available (Item 8.6 divided by Item 8.3) 8.8 If Item 8.7 is less than 2 quarters, please provide answers to the following questions: 1.
-Does the entity expect that it will continue to have the current level of net operating cash flows for the time being and, if not, why not?
-Answer: N/a
+8. Estimated cash available for future operating activities \$A'000 8.1 Net cash from / (used in) operating activities (Item 1.9) (203) 8.2 Capitalised exploration & evaluation (Item 2.1(d)) (44) 8.3 Total relevant outgoings (Item 8.1 + Item 8.2) (247) 8.4 Cash and cash equivalents at quarter end (Item 4.6) 394 8.5 Unused finance facilities available at quarter end (Item 7.5) - 8.6 Total available funding (Item 8.4 + Item 8.5) 394 8.7 Estimated quarters of funding available (Item 8.6 divided by Item 8.3) 1.60 8.8 If Item 8.7 is less than 2 quarters, please provide answers to the following questions:

+- provide answers to the following questions: - ontinue to have the current level of net operating if not, why not?

 2. Has the entity taken any steps, or does it propose to take any steps, to raise further cash to fund its operations and, if so, what are those steps and how likely does it believe that they will be successful?

-Answer: N/a
+Answer: The Company has not taken any steps at this time, but is conscious of the need to raise further capital to fund its business objectives.
 3. Does the entity expect to be able to continue its operations and to meet its business objectives and, if so, on what basis?